CBColleg3/lesson-19-graph-applications/index.md

 ```

 **Interpretation of Results**:
-The result of this function shows the minimal path to visit all the locations (resturants)
+The result of this function shows the minimal path (purple) to visit all the locations (resturants)
 with the least cost.